loteoo/hyperstatic/src/pages/Home/home.md

 #### Very fast

-It's built using an experimental code splitting and navigation layer on top of hyperapp.
+It's built using an experimental code splitting and navigation layer on top of Hyperapp 2.0.

 It is meant to be deployed on static hosting services like Netlify or Github Pages, which are often free, efficient, highly scalable and a lot more.